The European Medicines Agency (EMA) charges and collects fees from pharmaceutical companies for carrying out pharmacovigilance activities.

 The basis of calculation of pharmacovigilance fees for PSURs, pharmacovigilance referrals and the annual fee is the chargeable unit.
 This is defined in Article 2 of Regulation (EC) 658/2014.

-The chargeable unit a unique combination of the following dataset derived from information on all medicines authorised in the European Union held by the Agency:
+The chargeable unit is a unique combination of the following dataset derived from information on all medicines authorised in the European Union held by the Agency:

 - Name of the medicinal product, as defined in point 20 of Article 1 of Directive 2001/83/EC;